 What is Heal?

-Heal operates a comprehensive health technology platform that integrates web and mobile applications to provide accessible telehealth and in-home medical services.
+Heal operates a comprehensive health technology platform that integrates web and mobile applications to provide telehealth and house call services.
 Founded in 2014 and headquartered in Pacific Palisades, California, the company specializes in offering modern doctor house calls, one-touch telemedicine, and remote monitoring solutions, with a particular focus on serving seniors.
-Heal aims to bridge the gap in traditional healthcare by bringing convenient, high-quality medical care directly to patients' homes, leveraging technology to enhance patient experience and outcomes.
+Heal's model aims to bring convenient and accessible healthcare directly to patients, bridging the gap between traditional in-person visits and remote medical consultations.

 How much funding has Heal raised?